MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/android.md

 ## Storage size

 When using the App Center SDK, logs are stored locally on the device.
 Large logs can take up a lot of space, so you may choose to limit the size of the local database.
-It is also useful in conjunction with the `pause` and `resume` APIs.
+It's also useful in conjunction with the `pause` and `resume` APIs.
 If you expect to be paused for a long time, you can use a larger database size to store more events.

 You can use the `setMaxStorageSize` API to set the size of the local DB.
 The API is asynchronous, and the callback is called when you start App Center services.
 For this reason, `setMaxStorageSize` must be called before your call to `AppCenter.start(...)`.
 You may only call the API once.